-Inventory is valued at the lower of cost or market with cost determined using the first-in, first-out method and with market defined as the lower of replacement cost or realizable value.
-Inventory is comprised principally of raw materials.
+Inventory consists principally of raw materials and is valued at the lower of cost or market with cost determined using the first-in, first-out method and with market defined as the lower of replacement cost or realizable value.
+As of June 30, 2014 inventory is comprised of \$30,167 in raw materials on hand.
+In addition, as an early stage entity, the Company is required to prepay for raw materials with certain vendors until credit terms can be established.
+As of June 30, 2014, approximately \$86,000 of prepaid inventory is included in prepaid expenses on the condensed consolidated balance sheet.